wordofwarning/wordofwarning.org/current/2018-autumnwinter/index.md

 >*…a strand of alternative and fledgling work that has only recently got a new lease of life via Word of Warning and Emergency.*<br><a href="http://www.creativetourist.com/articles/theatre/manchester/manchester-theatre-lyn-gardner-on-a-city-reaching-beyond-the-theatrical-peaks" target="_blank">Creative Tourist on Manchester theatre (November 2014)</a>

 We take live work very seriously — but we don't take ourselves seriously at all.
-Over the past 6 years we've shown funny, thought-provoking, beautiful work by the likes of FK Alexander, Jo Bannon, Richard DeDomenici, Eggs Collective, Nic Green, Ria Hartley, Stacy Makishi, Kim Noble, Darren Pritchard, Proto-type Theater + Greg Wohead, amongst others.
+Over the past 6½ years we've shown funny, thought-provoking, beautiful work by the likes of FK Alexander, Jo Bannon, Richard DeDomenici, Eggs Collective, Nic Green, Ria Hartley, Stacy Makishi, Kim Noble, Deborah Pearson, Darren Pritchard, Proto-type Theater + Greg Wohead, amongst others.
 We've also created bonkers all ages live art ([Haphazard](http://haphazardmcr.org)), hosted [Hunt & Darton's pop-up art-café](/archive/2015-spring/h&d), unleashed bizarre behaviour upon Manchester's city centre ([Hazard](http://hazardmcr.org), re-appearing this August), and created performance festivals in blocks of flats ([Domestic](http://domesticmcr.org)).

 >*Curated by the ever-impressive Word Of Warning…*<br><a href="http://www.theguardian.com/stage/2013/nov/02/this-weeks-theatre" target="_blank">The Guardian's Lyn Gardner, on Domestic (November 2013)</a>